Donald Trump Approval Rating Today: Base Erodes, Majority Find Him Dishonest

 NBC News reports that Rep. Devin Nunes revealed yesterday that he has seen reports from the intelligence community that shows communication intercepts between members of the Trump transition team, and possibly the president himself, that were “incidentally collected” as part of a broader surveillance.
 An incidental collection would mean that the intercepts were looking at foreign parties, and members of the Trump team were either mentioned in the intercepts or spoken to directly.

-Rep. Devin Nunes, who was a member of the Trump transition team, said that the names were masked, but that he can tell who the parties were by the nature of the conversation.
+Rep. Devin Nunes, who was a member of the Trump transition team, said the names were masked, but he can tell who the parties were by the nature of the conversation.
 He also expressed concern over the revelations and said he found some of them inappropriate.

 “What I’ve read bothers me.
 And I think it should bother the president himself and his team because I think some of it seems to be inappropriate.”